simmiii082-code/Project1/README.md

 # Project1
+Hlw!!!
-Hlw My name is Simmi
+My name is Simmi.
+This is my 1st project.